Martino Di Serio: Scientific activities

 He is the head of NICL (Naples Industrial Chemistry Laboratory) of the Department of Chemical Science of University of Naples Federico II.
 The research field of NICL is industrial chemistry and recently its main field of activity has been in biofuel production and the use of renewable resources as raw materials for chemical industry.
 The activity of NICL, notwithstanding the strong link with the themes of chemical industry, has had an important scientific impact.
 The results of these scientific activities have been published in a high number of papers, in a wide range of international journals, conference proceedings and patents.

-He has been the coordinator of the programmes of bachelor's degree in industrial chemistry and of master's degree in science and technology of industrial chemistry of University of Naples Federico II, since 2013.
-He has been on the governing board of the Division of Industrial Chemistry of SCI (Società Chimica Italiana), since 2010.
-Since 2015, he has been vice-chair of Label Committee of Chemistry Quality Eurolabels.
+From January 2019 to December 2021, he was the President of Division of Industrial Chemistry of SCI (Società Chimica Italiana),.
+From February 2015 to April 2021, he was vice-chair of Label Committee of Chemistry Quality Eurolabels.

+In 2025, in recognition of his activities and scientific results, the Industrial Chemistry Division of the Società Chimica Italiana (SCI) awarded him the “Medaglia Piero Pino” prize and the I&EC Research Journal (ACS Publications) published a special issue dedicated to him.